Share this post on:

 Such adverse effects are associated with depression and anxiety, generating a neurotic Self-Attentiveness.

-This neurotic Self-Attention was called Self-Rumination by Trapnell and Campbell (1999) and was the basis of their Reflection–Rumination Questionnaire (RRQ).
+Trapnell and Campbell (1999) called this neurotic self-attention self-rumination, which was the basis of their Reflection–Rumination Questionnaire (RRQ).

 Rumination was defined as thoughts that frequently recur and are usually unwelcome.